-Effective May 26, 2015, spouses in H-4 status (not dependent children) are also eligible for an EAD as soon as the primary status holder in H-1B status:
+Individuals in H-4 status normally do not have employment authorization.
+However, spouses in H-4 status (not dependent children) are eligible for an Employment Authorization Document (EAD) under eligibility category "(c)(26)" as soon as the primary status holder in H-1B status:

 - Is the beneficiary of an approved Form I-140 (Immigrant Petition), or

-- Has been granted an extension of his or her H-1B status beyond the standard six-year limit of H-1B eligibility based on a pending employment-based green card application.
+- Has been granted an extension of their H-1B status beyond the standard six-year limit of H-1B eligibility based on a pending employment-based green card application.

 How to Apply

-To apply for an EAD, eligible spouses in H-4 status must file a Form I-765 and pay a filing fee of $380.
+To apply for an EAD, eligible spouses in H-4 status must file a Form I-765 and pay a filing fee.
 Please review the USCIS information on how to apply for an EAD for a process overview as well as a list of FAQs and an overview of required support documents.
 In general, the following support documents should be included:

 - Copy of passport